vizdata-f21/project-2-viz_biz/write-up/README.md

 <img src="images/kandinsky.jpeg" style="width:28%"/>

 We chose to recreate *Composition 8* because of Kandinsky's knack to create drama from simple geometries -- circles, polygons, and straight lines -- which are well-suited to `ggplot`.
 Unlike his Russian contemporaries, Kandinsky saw forms and colors as expressive, psychological, and spiritual.
 We made the following aesthetics *adjustable/modifiable* to allow viewers to encode their own meaning in the piece.

 <img src="shiny_screenshots/Wassily_Kandinsky.png" style="width:80%"/>

 **Circle Size**

 Kandinsky loved circles.
 Because of these shapes' significance to the artist, a `sliderInput()` modifies the radii encoded in the original data which are then plotted via `geom_circle()` layers.

 **Thickness, Transparency and Background**

 The user can also modify line thickness and fill transparency.
 The line option has the most impact when the minimum thickness increases -- it gives the piece a cartoon feel.
 Like previously, `colourInput()` allows selection of the backdrop.
-All these inputs modify gplot characteristics, `scale_size_manual()`, `scale_alpha_manual()`, and `theme()` respectively, not the data.
+All these inputs modify ggplot characteristics, `scale_size_manual()`, `scale_alpha_manual()`, and `theme()` respectively, not the data.

 **Palette**